Freeze88-2/LP2_P1/README.md

 Finally, the heuristic was perfected up until the conclusion of the project.

-The first section of the code overrides the `Think` method, which is mandatory for the algorithm to work as an Artificial Intelligence and it’s invoked by the Game Engine.
+The first section of the code overrides the `Think` method, which is mandatory for the algorithm to work as an Artificial Intelligence, and it’s invoked by the Game Engine.
 Here we set the `maxDepth` to one and look at the first `depth`-level [a `depth`-level is a sort of “inspection level”;
 while it runs, the algorithm will make several test placements, the first level